Ortham/json-schema-env-config/README.md

     prefix: undefined
   }
 ): Record<string, JSONType>

+/**
+ * Override property values in arrays of homogeneous objects using config loaded
+ * from environment variables, performing type conversion according to the given
+ * schema and options.
+ * @param config The existing config containing the arrays to override.
+ * @param env The environment variables to load overriding config from.
+ * @param schema The configuration object's JSON schema.
+ * @param options Options that control how property names are mapped to
+ *                environment variable names.
+ * @return A copy of the configuration object that has array values overridden
+ *         according to the given environment variables.
+ */
+export function overrideArrayValues(
+  config: Record<string, JSONType>,
+  env: NodeJS.ProcessEnv,
+  schema: JSONSchema,
+  options: EnvVarNamingOptions = {
+    case: 'snake_case',
+    propertySeparator: '__',
+    prefix: undefined
+  }
+): Record<string, JSONType>
 ```

-See `tests/environment.test.ts` for many examples of this function being called
+See `tests/environment.test.ts` and `tests/override.test.ts` for many examples
-with different inputs and outputs.
+of these function being called with different inputs and outputs.

 To see debug logging output, export `DEBUG=json-schema-env-config`.